 I will find five outside sources by the sixth week of class.

 I will complete an outline by the eighth week of class.

 I will write my rough draft by the 10th week of class.

 I will visit the writing lab at least once for help during the process.

 I will have my rough draft peer reviewed by the 11th week of class.

-I will have my second draft complete by the 12th week of class.
+I will complete my second draft by the 12th week of class.

-I will have my second draft peer reviewed by the 13th week of class, leaving me two weeks for finals edits.
+I will have my second draft peer reviewed by the 13th week of class, leaving me two weeks for final edits.